tbrandongarner/VendorSync_Pro_Replit/replit.md

 VendorSync Pro is a comprehensive vendor management platform for Shopify that combines modern web technologies with AI-powered content generation and real-time synchronization capabilities.
 The application is built as a full-stack TypeScript solution with React frontend and Express backend.

-**Latest Update (January 2025):** Complete Shopify API integration implemented with full two-way product synchronization, real-time WebSocket updates, and comprehensive product management capabilities.
+**Latest Update (July 2025):**
+- Fixed Shopify connection issues with URL normalization
+- Resolved Select component validation errors
+- Improved pagination handling for product syncing
+- Fixed vendor creation form validation for commission rates
+- Application now fully functional for Shopify product synchronization

 ## User Preferences